Staffing, recruitment and training

 However if your practice grows to a size where additional help is needed then you will need to recruit help - either in the form of employees or sub-contractors.

-Some ACCA practitioners passed on their top recruitment tips in this In Practice article.
+Some ACCA practitioners in the UK passed on their top recruitment tips in this article.

 What are the options?

 In the UK, apprenticeships are set to transform training and staffing of accountancy offices and ACCA is leading the way with Trailblazer, our new standard setting syllabus.